Development projects

 In 2017 we worked closely with SHUMAS to undertake a wide-ranging impact assessment on the construction work completed over the previous 10 years.
 We are delighted with all the positive impacts that our projects have had on these communities and with the recognition that we have gained at both regional and national government level.
-(Click to see the full report) Impact report Oct 2017
+You can read the full report here.

 Many more parents at these schools now have the incentive to apply for birth certificates without which the child cannot take school examinations, progress through the education system or even attain full citizen rights.